You'll love this creamy Southern macaroni and cheese recipe!

 - Gradually add cheese and continue to stir; if sauce looks too thick, add more milk-See Recipe Notes: Milk16 oz.
 Sharp Cheddar cheese

-- Add onion powder, dried mustard, vinegar, ground white pepper and Louisiana hot sauce (optional); combine well½ tsp. onion powder, 1 tsp. dried mustard, ½ tsp. ground white pepper, 1 teaspoon white vinegar, ½ tsp.
-Louisiana hot sauce, 1 tsp. salt
+- Add onion powder, dried mustard, vinegar, ground white pepper and Louisiana hot sauce; combine well½ tsp. onion powder, 1 tsp. dried mustard, ½ tsp. ground white pepper, 1½ teaspoon white vinegar, ½ tsp.
+Louisiana hot sauce, salt and black pepper

 - Pour cheese sauce over cooked pasta; combine and taste for salt; add more if desired